 Are you passionate about saving lives?
 Become a critical member of the patient care team and one of the first to assist patients experiencing cardiac symptoms.
 EKG technicians perform diagnostic tests to aid doctors in identifying and treating cardiovascular problems in patients.
 These tests help detect irregularities that may result in a heart attack or heart disease.

-High school diploma or equivalent, completion of our Basic Skills Assessment and submission of the Program Application.
-Working knowledge of computers and access to a computer and the Internet are required.
+High school diploma or equivalent, working knowledge of computers and access to a computer and the Internet are required.

 - Anatomy of the cardiovascular system

 - Types of rhythms